-Following a socratic teaching philosophy, I regard my role as lecturer in supporting and guiding students in the process of developing knowledge and skills.
+Following a Socratic teaching philosophy, I regard my role as lecturer in supporting and guiding students in the process of developing knowledge and skills.
 In my opinion, good teaching is defined by being available for my students, embracing their diversity and creating an atmosphere that facilitates individual development and personal growth.
 By using a portfolio of creative game-based approaches, I foster active engagement and sustainable results and provide opportunities to develop relevant professional qualifications.
-One of my students’ favourite methods is LEGO Serious Play, which I often use as playful introduction to the core topic of a course.
+One of my students’ favorite methods is LEGO Serious Play, which I often use as playful introduction to the core topic of a course.

 Teaching at TU Chemnitz